agnibha11/RTL_GDSII_APB_SPI_Protocol/README.md

 | `miso_pad_i`| Input | 1-bit | SPI | Master In Slave Out data line. |
 | `spi_int_o` | Output | 1-bit | Interrupt | High-active transaction complete interrupt. |

-### ⏱️ Clock Generation & CDC Mitigation Strategy
+### ⏱️ Clock Generation & CDC Mitigation
 Reliable operation and complete avoidance of Clock Domain Crossing (CDC) issues are achieved by strictly generating synchronous *strobes* rather than distinct clocks for internal logic.
 All flip-flops drive exclusively off `PCLK`.
 The `clk_gen` module monitors an internal counter tracking against the 16-bit `divider` register value to assert single-cycle pulses (`pos_edge` and `neg_edge`).

 * **SPI Clock Generation:** The SPI Serial Clock output (`sclk_pad_o`) frequency $f_{\text{SCLK}}$ is derived from the main system clock $f_{\text{PCLK}}$ using the formula:
     $$f_{\text{SCLK}} = \frac{f_{\text{PCLK}}}{2 \times (\text{divider} + 1)}$$
 * **Safe Sampling & Launching:** outbound `mosi_pad_o` data bits are launched exclusively on the `neg_edge` strobe.
 Inbound `miso_pad_i` data bits are sampled exclusively on the `pos_edge` strobe.

-### 🏎️ 128-bit Datapath & Shifter Implementation
+### 🏎️ 128-bit Datapath & Shifter
 The core provides robust transaction support up to 128 bits per frame.
 Host CPU access is limited to 32-bit registers (TX_0-TX_3 and RX_0-RX_3).
 The `shifter.v` module implements complex logic to aggregate or distribute data between the standard APB interface and the wide internal shift registers.

 * **Multi-Driver Prevention:** A critical design requirement, verified during RTL coding, is the prevention of multi-driver scenarios where internal signals are driven from multiple `always` blocks.
-Inside `shifter.v`, all assignment logic for a given counter, shift register, or control bit is meticulously constrained within a **single synchronous procedural block**.
-This ensures that Yosys does not infer conflicting logic or bus contention during synthesis.
+Inside `shifter.v`, all assignment logic for a given counter, shift register, or control bit is constrained within a **single synchronous procedural block**.
+This ensures that Yosys does not infer conflicting logic or multiple drive for a single net during synthesis.
 * **Variable Bit Length support:** The configuration register CHAR_LEN (Bits 11:4 of SPI_CTRL) dynamically sets the exact number of bits per transaction, from 1 up to 128 bits.
 The datapath uses `PSTRB` byte lanes to enable specific 32-bit latches, allowing efficient partial word writes for smaller transfers.

-### 🔄 Transaction Lifecycle Management
+### 🔄 Transaction Lifecycle
-The transaction lifecycle is tightly controlled by handshakes between the register file and the shifter logic, primarily using `go`, `t_progress`, and `last_bit` signals.
+The transaction lifecycle is tightly controlled by handshakes between the register file and the shifter logic, using `go`, `t_progress`, and `last_bit` signals.

 1.  **Initiation:** The host CPU pre-loads TX registers and sets the `GO` command flag (SPI_CTRL Bit 12).
 2.  **Execution:** The control logic asserts `t_progress` and latches CHAR_LEN into the decrement counter (`counter <= len`).
 The core automatically pre-loads the first bit onto `mosi_pad_o` with zero latency.